-If you have an Android device, you must be familiar with Accessibility features that help people with weak eyesight.
-They include voice guide, High contrast, greyscale, enlargement of menu area and text, and sign language.
+If you have an Android device, you must be familiar with Talkback and Accessibility features that help people with weak eyesight.
+They include a voice guide, High contrast, greyscale, enlargement of menu area and text, and sign language.
 Once enabled, the Voice assistant starts giving an audio description for the TV menu and options.
 If you have enabled this feature, here is an easy way to turn off Voice Guide on Samsung Smart TVs.

 The tips to stop Samsung TV from talking by turning off the audio description will work all models.
 Whether you own Samsung TV 5-Series, 6-Series.
-7-Series, 8-Series, 9-Series, QLED or SUHD, you can turn off the Voice Guide feature on all of them.
+7-Series, 8-Series, 9-Series, QLED, or SUHD, you can turn off the Voice Guide feature on all of them.
 I have tried it on my Q70R, but it should work on a broad range of Samsung TV models including Q60T, Q70T, Q80T, Q95T, Q60R, Q80R, Q90R, Q90T, Q8C, Q950T, Q800T, Q900R, Q6F, Q7F, etc. You should also keep your TV up-to-date by updating your Samsung TV automatically or via USB.

 What is Voice Guide?

 Voice Guide is a voice assistant or narrator on Samsung Smart TVs that gives an audio description of all the menu items and options.
-Moreover, it also gives audio feedback when you switch to connected devices such as a set-top box or streaming services like Netflix, Prime Video, Hotstar, etc. Besides, it will also tell you all details such as movie name and description when you browse online streaming services.
+Moreover, it also gives audio feedback when you switch to connected devices such as a set-top box or streaming services like Netflix, Prime Video, Hotstar, etc. Besides, it will also tell you all details such as movie names and descriptions when you browse online streaming services.